Dallas Public Library

 The Solution

-Refresh the website with cohesive layouts and clear navigation, enabling visitors to easily find information in their preferred language and platform.
+Re-envision the website with cohesive layouts and clear navigation, enabling visitors to easily find information on their preferred platform.

 Impact